Does CBD Work for Sleep Apnea?

 One of the brain’s regions that responds to light controls the circadian rhythm.
 This responsiveness to light is why human beings are more alert during the daytime and are prepared to sleep during nighttime(38).

-Research has found that the endocannabinoid system (ECS) regulates the circadian rhythm sleep-wake cycle.
+Research has found that the endocannabinoid system (ECS) helps regulate the circadian rhythm sleep-wake cycle.
 The researchers suggested that the lack of healthy sleep resulted in dysregulation within the ECS(39).

 The study also noted that the ECS becomes involved in the recovery of sleep after a person experiences abnormal sleep patterns.